carbon-language/carbon-lang/llvm/docs/LangRef.rst

     be scalars, or vectors of the same number of elements.
 If the value won't fit in the floating point type, the results are undefined.
 ``ptrtoint (CST to TYPE)``
-    Convert a pointer typed constant to the corresponding integer constant. ``TYPE`` must be an integer type. ``CST`` must be of pointer type.
-The ``CST`` value is zero extended, truncated, or unchanged to make it fit in ``TYPE``.
+    Perform the :ref:`ptrtoint operation <i_ptrtoint>` on constants.
 ``inttoptr (CST to TYPE)``
-    Convert an integer constant to a pointer constant.
-TYPE must be a pointer type.
-CST must be of integer type.
-The CST value is zero extended, truncated, or unchanged to make it fit in a pointer size.
+    Perform the :ref:`inttoptr operation <i_inttoptr>` on constants.
     This one is *really* dangerous!
 ``bitcast (CST to TYPE)``
     Convert a constant, CST, to another TYPE.
     The constraints of the operands are the same as those for the :ref:`bitcast instruction <i_bitcast>`.
 ``addrspacecast (CST to TYPE)``
     Convert a constant pointer or constant vector of pointer, CST, to another TYPE in a different address space.
 The constraints of the operands are the